refinedev/refine/documentation/docs/api-reference/antd/hooks/form/useForm.md

 [`metaData`](/docs/api-reference/general-concepts/#metadata) is used following two purposes:

 -   To pass additional information to data provider methods.
 -   Generate GraphQL queries using plain JavaScript Objects (JSON).
+Please refer [GraphQL](/docs/api-reference/data-providers/graphql#metadata) for more information.

 In the following example, we pass the `headers` property in the `metaData` object to the `create` method.
 With similar logic, you can pass any properties to specifically handle the data provider methods.